SuperHouse/esp-open-rtos/extras/bme680/README.md

     bme680_set_heater_profile (sensor, 0, 200, 100);
     bme680_use_heater_profile (sensor, 0);

+    /** -- TASK CREATION PART --- */

+    // must be done last to avoid concurrency situations with the sensor
+    // configuration part

+    // Create a task that uses the sensor xTaskCreate(user_task, "user_task", TASK_STACK_DEPTH, NULL, 2, NULL);

     ...
 }
 ```

-Last, the user task that uses the sensor has to be created.
+Finally, a user task that uses the sensor has to be created.

+**Please note:** To avoid concurrency situations when driver functions are used to access the sensor, for example to read data, the user task must not be created until the sensor configuration is completed.

 ### User task